soyeonsoyeonyeah/Voice_Harmony/README.md

 4. **Text-to-Speech Conversion (TTS)**:
    - Converts the recognized text (or user-inputted text) into speech, offering auditory feedback for the hearing impaired.
-   - Google’s Text-to-Speech API is used for TTS, providing high-quality, natural-sounding voice output.
+   - Google’s Text-to-Speech API is used for TTS.

 ## Technologies & Tools